 Shoes

 Pack two pairs of broken-in, good waterproof walking shoes for the cobblestone streets, ancient, uneven sidewalks and hills that you will find in every major Italian destination.
 If you plan to hike in Cinque Terre, Amalfi Coast or on Mt Etna, you should consider bringing reliable hiking boots.
-In summer you can throw in a pair of flats and/or sandals, and one pair of dress shoes for a special evening, but I would leave heels and flipflops at home.
+In summer you can throw in a pair of flats and/or sandals, and one pair of dress shoes for a special evening, but I would leave heels and flip-flops at home.
 Boots go a long way in the colder months.
-Properly treated uggs can double as après ski.
+Properly treated sheepskin boots can double as après ski.

 Accessories

 I always travel with a lightweight backpack in my luggage to carry my camera, water bottle and portable electronics.
 Stash a mini-umbrella in your suitcase, you’ll never regret it.
-Most hotels, aibnb’s and guesthouses provide in-room hairdryers; otherwise, pack your hair appliances but remember to pack appropriate outlet adapters and transformers.
+Most hotels, airbnb’s and guesthouses provide in-room hairdryers; otherwise, pack your hair appliances but remember to pack appropriate outlet adapters and transformers.
 American electrical current is 110 volts at 60 hertz, while in Italy, it’s 220 volts at 50 hertz.
 Don’t forget that your cell phone, tablet and camera battery chargers need adapters too.

 If you feel you need to secure your cash and documents on your body while sightseeing, consider purchasing a money belt.
 Other items that will come in handy are a clothesline with pegs, pocket size hand sanitizer, small zip lock bags a mini first-aid kit.